All You Need to Know About Ethereum in 2022

 - Ethereum can be used to create Non-Fungible Tokens (NFTs), the explosion of which has been the basis for much of Ethereum’s recent growth.

-- Automated market makers (AMMs) can run on Ethereum, enabling people to swap tokens on a decentralised exchange.
+- Automated market makers (AMMs) can run on Ethereum, enabling people to swap tokens on a decentralised exchange at almost no cost.

 - The healthcare system can use Ethereum to share and store patient information securely.